-Course Code: BAR 411 Credit Units: 02L/2-T/0-P/0
+Course Code: BAR 411 Credit Units: 02L/2-T/0-P/0 Teaching hours: 02

 The objective of course is to learn the principles of barrier free designand concepts of universal design.
 It Provides an idea about barrier free construction principles in buildings while understanding of the key aspects and systems of specially able persons built space in architecture.